Skip to main content

 Caveats and Key Behavioral Differences

-• Session Affinity: Only persistent mode is supported.
+• Session Affinity: Sticky sessions use persistent cookies when affinity is enabled.
+Only persistent affinity mode is supported.
+Canary affinity behavior is not configurable.

 • Leader Election: Not supported; no cluster mode with leader election.